eu-digital-identity-wallet/av-web-verifier-ui/README.md

 ## About

-The Age Verification Verifier Service is part of the Age Verification Solution Toolbox and serves as a component that can be used by memberstates, if necessary, to develop a national solution and build upon the building blocks of the toolbox.
+The Age Verification Verifier Service is part of the Age Verification Solution Toolbox and serves as a component that can be used by member states, if necessary, to develop a national solution and build upon the building blocks of the toolbox.

 The Verifier Service consists of two components: the frontend (UI) and the actual verifier backend.
 This repository contains only the source code of the Age Verification Verifier Service frontend.
 To operate and use the verifier, it is necessary to install both the frontend and the backend.